omniafarouk/library-management-system-in-java/README.md

 - Once containers are built , adminer is accessed using `localhost:8080` from any browser
 - when `localhost:8080` starts , it will display window to enter MYSQL login requirements
   > log the same info from the .env file to login successfully
+- If the login was for the first time , create a database
+  1) with the same database name in the .env
+  2) create all the tables in the schema above
+  3) insert one user to be the first in the database , which has the access to register users later (other admins or regular users) otherwise , when app container runs , the application will not be able to login as admins or regular users as the project contain authentican required of the "user id and name "
+     - Insertion example : `insert into Users(id,name,role) Values ("admin1","admin",'admin')`

+## Troubleshooting Tips: